R-Computing-Lab/BGmisc/vignettes/articles/paper.md

 # Statement of need
 <!-- A Statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work. -->

 As behavior genetics delves into more complex data structures like extended pedigrees, the limitations of current tools become evident.
-The `BGmisc` R package addresses these challenges, going beyond what is available in tools like `OpenMx` and `EasyMx`, which mainly focus on classical twin models.
+Understandably, packages like `OpenMx` [@Neale2016], `EasyMx` [@easy], and `kinship2` [@kinship2; @kinship2R]  were built for  smaller families and classical designs.
+In contrast, the `BGmisc` R package was specifically developed to structure and model extended family pedigree data.

-Two widely used R packages in genetics modeling are `OpenMx` [@Neale2016] and `kinship2` [@kinship2; @kinship2R].
-The `OpenMx` [@Neale2016] package is a workhorse in behavior genetic research.
-Not only is it a general-purpose software for structural equation modeling that is popular among behavior geneticists [@Garrison2018], but also for its unique features -- the `mxCheckIdentification()` function.
+Two widely-used R packages in genetic modeling are `OpenMx` [@Neale2016] and `kinship2` [@kinship2; @kinship2R].
+The `OpenMx` [@Neale2016] package is a general-purpose software for structural equation modeling that is popular among behavior geneticists [@Garrison2018] for its unique features, like the `mxCheckIdentification()` function.
 This function checks whether a model is identified, determining if there is a unique solution to estimate the model's parameters based on the observed data.
 In addition, `EasyMx` [@easy] is a more user-friendly package that streamlines the process of building and estimating structural equation models.
 It seamlessly integrates with `OpenMx`'s infrastructure.
 Its functionalities range from foundational matrix builders like `emxCholeskyVariance` and `emxGeneticFactorVariance` to more specialized functions like `emxTwinModel` designed for classical twin models.
 Despite their strengths, `EasyMx` and `OpenMx` have limitations when handling extended family data.
-Notably, they lack functions for handling modern molecular designs [@kirkpatrick_combining_2021], modeling complex genetic relationships, inferring relatedness, or simulating pedigrees.
+Notably, they lack functions for handling modern molecular designs [@kirkpatrick_combining_2021], modeling complex genetic relationships, inferring relatedness, and simulating pedigrees.

 Although not a staple in behavior genetics, the `kinship2` [@kinship2] package provides core features to the broader statistical genetics scientific community, such as plotting pedigrees and computing genetic relatedness matrices.
 It uses the Lange algorithm [@lange_genetic_2002] to compute relatedness coefficients.
 This recursive algorithm is discussed in great detail elsewhere, laying out several boundary conditions and recurrence rules.
 The `BGmisc` package extends the capabilities of `kinship2` by introducing an alternative algorithm to calculate the relatedness coefficient based on network models.
 By applying classic path-tracing rules to the entire network, this new method is computationally more efficient by eliminating the need for a multi-step recursive approach.

 ## Features

-The `BGmisc` package offers various features tailored for extended behavior genetics analysis.
+The `BGmisc` package offers features tailored for extended behavior genetics analysis.
 These features are grouped under two main categories, mirroring the structure presented in our vignettes.

 ### Modeling and Relatedness:

 -   Model Identification: `BGmisc` evaluates whether a variance components model is identified and fits the model's estimated variance components to observed covariance data.
 The technical aspects related to model identification have been described by @hunter_analytic_2021.

--   Relatedness Coefficient Calculation: Using path tracing rules first described by @Wright1922 and formalized by @mcardleRAM, `BGmisc` calculates the (sparse) relatedness coefficients between all pairs of individuals in extended pedigrees based soley on mother and father identifiers.
+-   Relatedness Coefficient Calculation: Using path tracing rules first described by @Wright1922 and formalized by @mcardleRAM, `BGmisc` calculates the (sparse) relatedness coefficients between all pairs of individuals in extended pedigrees based solely on mother and father identifiers.

 -   Relatedness Inference: `BGmisc` infers the relatedness between two groups based on their observed total correlation, given additive genetic and shared environmental parameters.

 ### Pedigree Analysis and Simulation: